Mike-in-Maine/Simple-Project/README.md

 Simple-Project
 ==============

-This is my first project that I would like to develop here in PHP
+This is my first project that I would like to develop here in Python.